ghga-de/docs.ghga.de/user_docs/glossary.md

 :   Natural person representing the *Research Data Controller* when establishing the contractual relationship with GHGA.

 general:Research Data Submitter (RDSU)
-:   Natural person authorized by the *Research Data Controller* to peform the upload of *Metadata* and *Research Data* on behalf of the *Research Data Controller*.
+:   Natural person authorised by the *Research Data Controller* to peform the upload of *Metadata* and *Research Data* on behalf of the *Research Data Controller*.

 general:Research Data
 :   Omics or other forms of genetic (Art.
 4 Nr.
 13 GDPR) and health data (Art.
 4 Nr.
 15 GDPR) that are used for scientific research purposes.
 This is considered to be special category personal data under Art.
 9 (1) in conjunction with Art.
 4 Nr.
 1 GDPR.